jumbledore/My-third-capstone-project-/README.md

 #### What you learned

 I have learnt how to use Powerbi to help present data.
-Powerbi is a powerful tool compared to excel as i am able to clean data in a more hassle free way and also the ability to drill through allows more flexibility and better efficiency in allowing my stakeholders to obtain the data they so require.
+Powerbi is a powerful tool compared to excel as i am able to clean data in a more hassle free way and also the ability to drill through allows more flexibility and better efficiency in allowing my stakeholders to obtain the data required.

 #### Edits made to raw data set

-Inclusion of new columns to present whether or not a customer is subscribed to a particular service in 1 and 0 so that it is able to count.
-Orignial data present the data in 'Yes' and 'No'.
+Included new column to present whether or not a customer is subscribed to a particular service as 1 (Yes) and 0 (No).

 #### Observations drawn from data
-- Customers with dependents are more likely to subscribe to 2 year data plan
+- Customers with dependents are more likely to subscribe to a 2 year data plan.
-- Majority of customers are subsrcibed to our servicces on a month to month basis.
+- Majority of customers are on a monthly subscription basis.
-- Majority of ustomers that churn in San Diego are due to better services/products from competitor.
-When compared to churn reasons to other cities where majority of the churn is a result of poor attiude from support staff.
-Strongly suggest that there is a new competitor in San Diego.
+- Majority of customers that churn in San Diego are due to better services/products from competitor; data strongly suggests there is a new competitior.
 - Majority of customers that newly joined are from Los Angeles.
-Customers that chrun in Los Angles is proportional to customers that churn in other citities.
-This suggest that the reason for joining might not be due to better services/products but rather through better marketing.
+Customers that chrun in Los Angles is proportionally equivalent to customers that churn in other cities; reason for joining might not be due to better services/products but might be a result of better marketing.

 [Link to LinkedIn](https://www.linkedin.com/in/jeremy-tay-116124139/)